Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with many unobserved strata: Theoretical and asymptotic Results.

 \subsection{Bounding population's average.}

 As demonstrated in Example 1, the GMLE may be inconsistent.
-We fway to bound the value of $E_G \Theta$, via a confidence interval.
+We suggest a way to bound the value of $E_G \Theta$, via a confidence interval.
 The approach is related to Greenshtein and Itskov (2018).
-It is presented first for cases where the number of outcomes $M$ is finite, denoted $(U_1,...,U_M)$.
+It is presented for cases where the number of outcomes $M$ is finite, denoted $(U_1,...,U_M)$.
 Let $\hat{F}_n$ be the empirical distribution of $(U_1,...,U_M)$.
 For every $G$ consider the convex set $\Gamma$ of all mixtures $G$ satisfying, $ L(\hat{F}_n|Q_G)< \chi^2_{(M-1)} (1-\alpha)$.
 Here $L$ is the log-likelihood, and $Q_G$ is the distribution induced by the mixture $G$ on $U_i,\; i=1,...,M$.

-Then, an asymptotic level-$\alpha$ CI is the solution to the convex problem:
+Then, an asymptotic conservative level-$\alpha$ CI is the solution to the convex problem:

-In case there are countably many possible outcomes, under Assumption \ref{ass}, by Proposition \ref{prop:O}, an asymptotically level-1 CI is the solution of the convex problem above, with the set $\Gamma$ of all distributions $G$ that satisfy, $L(\hat{F}_n|G) < \log(n)^{1+\alpha} $, for a 'small' $\alpha>0$.